Frequently asked questions

 Q: Do I have to purchase a meal plan if I live on campus?

-A: If you live in Arlington Hall, KC Hall, Lipscomb Hall, or Vandegriff Hall you are required to purchase a meal plan, but you are not required to do so in the other residence halls.
+A: If you live in Arlington Hall, KC Hall, Lipscomb Hall South, or Vandergriff Hall, or West Hall you are required to purchase a meal plan.
+Students that live in Lipscomb Hall North, or in our apartment locations, are not required to have a meal plan.

 Q: Who is eligible to establish Texas residency for tuition purposes?